enggei/nextgen/README.txt

   - Indicators for incoming / outgoing relations
   - Custom layout

-* Possible bug: labels not updating when set

 * If island node ask user if delete

 * Create motif for group of nodes and relations

 * Persist last db path used for auto open in ~/.nextgen/properties.json

 * More layers in BaseEditor, like PhotoShop :)